ahsanrohan/SovSkies/README.md

 Sovereign skies is a 2D top down shooter with a retro WW2 theme.
 The objective is to take down waves of enemy planes while surviving to progress from level to level.
-Unlock planes and upgrade abilities as you progress through the game and earn stars from each level.
+Unlock planes and upgrade abilities using stars earned from each level.

 ## Controls: